evaristoc/reversing/_posts/2023-10-28-a-perlin-flow-field-with-canvas-shaders-and-threejs-02.markdown

 `
 ```

-Here we show just sections of the noise function to highlight the purposed use of gradients.
+We showed just sections of the noise function to highlight the purposed use of gradients.
 Those gradients are the ones that give the flow behaviour to the noise function.

 **THE SHADERS**